BYZ007/Helpseeker_nbdev/README.md

 logger = logging.logging_setup(log_level='INFO')
 ```

-Get the mapped targets using the `get_target_df` function in the `TargetValuesPreprocessing` module.
+The `get_target_df` function from the `TargetValuesPreprocessing` module returns a dictionary that maps the targets to their respective poly-mapped values.

 ```python
 mapped_targets = TargetValuesPreprocessing.get_target_df(